Lets look at the symptoms, causes and some of the remedial measures to be adopted for macular degeneration.

 - Family history of macular degeneration

-- Race: Macular degeneration is more common in whites than it is in other groups, especially after age 75.
+- Race: Macular degeneration is more common in whites than it is

 - Sex: Women are more likely than men are to develop macular degeneration.